"Youth" by Langston Hughes

 One of the newest and most forthright place markers to honor Langston Hughes is on the Burroughs Creek Trail in East Lawrence, as part of the “Hike Through History” project envisioned by the late Henry Fortunato to teach local history with a sense of place.
 The pictured panel offers a frank discussion of the shameful historic traditions of Jim Crow segregation.
 Hughes was inspired to write about such experiences as an adult looking back to 1910, when he was eight years old.
 Using wit and irony, he reflected on being excluded from the former amusement park at Woodland Park in the chapter “Children’s Day” in his novel Not Without Laughter and also in his poem “Merry-Go-Round.”

-The poem "Youth," quoted above and "Merry-Go-Round," below, are included in the illustrated book Poetry for Young People: Langston Hughes.
+The poem "Youth," quoted above and "Merry-Go-Round," below, are included in the illustrated book Poetry for Young People: Langston Hughesopens a new window.
 Both poems really sing to me and connect to this poet’s childhood.
 "Merry-Go-Round" provides a richer understanding of a child’s feelings of pain and confusion experienced from Jim Crow segregation.

 "Merry-Go-Round" by Langston Hughes